 B. Recover such overpayment from the designated account

 You will continue to receive an earnings statement also known as a Direct Deposit Advice Notice.
 This document will inform you that the payment was sent to your financial institution and will identify the bank transit/routing number.
+Your bank account number is not listed on your paystub.
 All of your deductions and other pay related information such as gross salary is included on your pay stub.
+You can also access your online paystub infromation by logging into MyCSUSM, select My Human Resources and then click on "View My Paycheck" under the My Human Resources section.

 Employees are removed from the program if any of the following events occur: